 - Please enter details including what proof is required for the free or reduced rate

 - All 3-4 year olds receive 15 hours free childcare per week through Cornwall Council.
-Parents or guardians of 2 year olds who are eligible for funding will receive a voucher from Family Information Service which should be presented to the setting.
+Parents or guardians of 2 year olds who are eligible for funding can apply to receive a code from Family Information Service which should be presented to the setting.
 We accept childcare vouchers and tax free childcare.
 Parents are also able to use some of the additional 30 hour funding with us.

 - Age ranges